General meaning

 ⌄

-The cut invites you to question your relationship with stability.
+The severance invites you to question your relationship with stability.

 - What security have you decided to leave because it suffocated you more than it protected you?

-- What relief has this rupture already allowed you to feel?
+- What relief has this rupture already allowed you to experience?

-- What old commitment do you still influence, even after cutting?
+- What old commitment still influences you, even after severing?